er1c/website/src/reference/02-DetailTopics/03-Dependency-Management/03-Library-Management.md

 ##### Download Sources

 Downloading source and API documentation jars is usually handled by an IDE plugin.
-These plugins use the `updateClassifiers` and `updateSbtClassifiers` tasks, which produce an `Update-Report` referencing these jars.
+These plugins use the ` ifiers` and
+`updateSbtClassifiers` tasks, which produce an `Update-Report` referencing these jars.